Strong earnings and confident management support PepsiCo’s share price growth

 In its commentary on the report, PepsiCo’s management highlighted the company’s current challenges and outlined its future plans.
 One of the key factors affecting financial performance was a shift in consumer preferences, particularly in North America.
 Declining demand for salty snacks and beverages impacted revenue in these segments.
 However, management emphasised that the company is actively adapting its products to evolving trends, including the growing interest in healthier food.
 In this context, they underscored PepsiCo’s success in launching products such as Pepsi Zero Sugar and SunChips, which cater to changing consumer preferences.

-The 2025 forecast includes low single-digit growth in organic revenue and a mid-single-digit increase in adjusted EPS.
+The 2025 forecast included a low single-digit growth in organic revenue and a mid-single-digit increase in adjusted EPS.
 Despite current challenges, this reflects moderate optimism about the company’s continued expansion.
 The company also announced a 5% dividend increase and a share buyback program, with a total budget of approximately 8.6 billion USD.

 Additionally, PepsiCo reaffirmed its commitment to innovation, product diversification, and marketing initiatives aimed at sustaining future growth.
 Management expressed confidence that these measures would support improved performance in North America over the course of the year.